 The media used to gather, assess, verify and report news.
-One thing that's increasingly obvious from this week's madness: they've almost completely abandoned the "assess and verify" part of their job in a vain attempt to match the speed of social media, fill the 24/7 news cycle and gain share of mind in a world that's drowning in information.
+One thing that’s increasingly obvious from this week’s madness (the Boston Marathon bombing): they’ve almost completely abandoned the “assess and verify” part of their job in a vain attempt to match the speed of social media, fill the 24/7 news cycle and gain share of mind in a world that’s drowning in information.

 More information is overall probably a good thing but it forces us to take on the filter and assess role, a task for which, let’s be honest, the vast majority of us are woefully ill-prepared.
 I’m a fairly bright guy and with a background in history (a discipline requiring an ability to sort through different and often contradictory sources of information) so you’d think I’d be somewhat prepared for this but I find it overwhelming.